 The North Carolina Department of Public Safety provides multiple ways for offenders to report allegations of sexual abuse and sexual harassment, including a private organization that is not part of the agency who immediately forwards reports of sexual abuse and sexual harassment to the PREA Director.
 The facility requires staff to accept, report and document all allegations of sexual abuse and sexual harassment.
-The Auditor reviewed the agency's policies, procedures, Sexual Abuse Awareness Brochure, Website, postings, Orientation Booklet, Visitation Poster, investigative report, training records, made observations, interviewed staff and offenders and determined the facility meets the requirements of this standard.
+The Auditor reviewed agency policies, procedures, Sexual Abuse Awareness Brochure, Website, postings, orientation information, posters, investigative reports, training records, made observations, interviewed staff and offenders, and determined the facility meets the requirements of this standard.